FetchBench: A Simulation Benchmark for Robot Fetching: Abstract

 \section{Abstract}

 Fetching, which includes approaching, grasping, and retrieving, is a critical challenge for robot manipulation tasks.
 Existing methods primarily focus on table-top scenarios, which do not adequately capture the complexities of environments where both grasping and planning are essential.
 To address this gap, we propose a new benchmark \bench, featuring diverse procedural scenes that integrate both grasping and motion planning challenges.
 Additionally, \bench~includes a data generation pipeline that collects successful fetch trajectories for use in imitation learning methods.
 We implement multiple baselines from the traditional sense-plan-act pipeline to end-to-end behavior models.
 Our empirical analysis reveals that these methods achieve a maximum success rate of only 20\%, indicating substantial room for improvement.
 Additionally, we identify key bottlenecks within the sense-plan-act pipeline and make recommendations based on the systematic analysis.
+The code for the benchmark is available at \url{https://github.com/princeton-vl/FetchBench-CORL2024} .

 \keywords{Grasping; Benchmark; Imitation Learning}